djbristow/RAILS/README.md

   - RFID Controller – processes RFID tags obtained from a RFID reader and then publishes the value
   - Turnout Controller – subscribes to turnout commands then to act on the command to cause the turnout to move.
 It then publishes the state of the turnout
   - IR Controller – (in planning) processes IR sensors and publishes their values
 - MQTT Broker – the MQTT broker, the heart of any publish/subscribe protocol, is responsible for receiving messages, filtering them, posting to designated topics and sending messages to clients subscribing to topics.
-The subscribers and publishers bridge the MQTT elements with the GUI applications:
+The subscribers and publishers bridge the MQTT elements with the GUI applications are the components listed under the IoT Services.

   - ISRS – **I**oT **S**ubscriber **R**FID **S**ervices subscribes to RFID tags and pushes them via a web-socket to the RSRM component
   - ISLS – (in planning) IoT Subscriber Location Services subscribes to topics that provide location information i.e. IR Sensors and RFID sensors
   - ISTS – **I**oT **S**ubscriber **T**urnout **S**ervices subscribes to turnout switch closures and pushes them via a web-socket to the MRLM component